FREQUENTLY ASKED QUESTIONS

 Why does Serve Moses Lake not help with hotels?

 Our heart is to be the best stewards of God’s resources.
 This is not always easy and many times, quite challenging.
 Our paradigm is a “doing with” not a “doing for.”
 We currently do not provide hotel stay for client(s).
-It is simply not sustainable to provide hotel stay for our clients or homeless population when they ask.
-Our policy on a hotel stay acts as a bridge assistance and requests are assessed carefully.
-We work with local agencies so clients will move into a shelter or recovery program if necessary.
-This means we want to leave a person in a shelter status or recovery status rather than reentry to the streets.
-Our hope is to enter into relationships with those who authentically seek to change their life (Jeremiah 29:11).
+It is simply not sustainable to provide this service for our clients or homeless population when they ask.
+Our policy on hotel stay acts as a bridge and requests are assessed carefully.
+We work with local agencies so clients will move into a shelter or recovery program if necessary, rather than reentry to the streets.
+Our hope is to enter into relationships with those who authentically seek to change their life.
+(Jeremiah 29:11)

 Does Serve Moses Lake help with any need?

 As we mentioned, Serve Moses Lake is an advocate for the community and our account funds are limited to donations received from local churches and community members.
-We do what we can to listen to a client, review their need, and assess current resources available.
-However, we do not want to create dependency with any of our clients.
+We do what we can, however we do not want to create dependency with any of our clients.
 If we cannot help, we will do our best to find other resources.
 (James 4:3)

 For walk-in clients we can provide a sack lunch, hygiene kit or blessing bag with a small supply of homeless items.
 No scheduled appointment is necessary for this service.
 We also have warm weather clothing for the homeless community.